Worm farm Project

 |Worms consume||Worms don’t consume|

-The mission of this project is to provide an environmentally sustainable alternative method of disposing of biodegradable waste that follows the principles and visions set out in the triple bottom line approach.
+One of the aims of worm farming is to provide an environmentally sustainable alternative method of disposing of biodegradable waste, following the principles and visions set out in the triple bottom line approach.

 |Sections of triple bottom line approach||Vision / Principles|